 How to create interactive customer experiences

-Customer experience is not a passing trend.
-As marketers, we’re no strangers to fads coming and going but the dramatic shift in consumer behavior that happened in 2020 is not going anywhere, anytime soon.
+Customer experience (CX) is not a passing trend.
+As marketers, we’re no strangers to fads coming and going.
+However, the dramatic shift in consumer behavior that happened in 2020 is not going anywhere, anytime soon.

-Unfortunately, there is a significant disconnect between expectation and reality when it comes to CX.
+Unfortunately, there is a significant disconnect between expectation and reality in CX.
 In research carried out by Adweek and Accenture Interactive, they found that while 80% of brands believe they deliver a superior customer experience, only 8% of customers agree.

 Brands have to go further and break down boundaries to meet customers’ expectations.